godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 Collision objects
 -----------------

-Godot offers four kinds of physics bodies, extending :ref:`CollisionObject2D <class_CollisionObject2D>`:
+Godot offers four kinds of collision objects which all extend :ref:`CollisionObject2D <class_CollisionObject2D>`.
+The last three listed below are physics bodies and additionally extend :ref:`PhysicsBody2D <class_PhysicsBody2D>`.

 - :ref:`Area2D <class_Area2D>`
     ``Area2D`` nodes provide **detection** and **influence**.
 They can detect when objects overlap and can emit signals when bodies enter or exit.
 An ``Area2D`` can also be used to override physics properties, such as gravity or damping, in a defined area.

-The other three bodies extend :ref:`PhysicsBody2D <class_PhysicsBody2D>`:

 - :ref:`StaticBody2D <class_StaticBody2D>`
     A static body is one that is not moved by the physics engine.
 It participates